These are the credit, debit and loyalty cards I’ll be using this year.

 Sadly I’ve also got to factor in that I do sometimes need to use alternative cards, whether that’s for specific offers, spending for work, places that don’t take Amex and a handful of non-payment cards I need to have.
 However, I’ve managed to limit it to just a handful.

-Curve debit card
+Ditching the Curve debit card

 Barclaycard Rewards credit card